IPP 4 – Data Security

 Implementing a suite of security measures to protect personal information

 How can an organisation identify the appropriate security measures for their organisation to meet the requirement of ‘reasonable steps’ under IPP 4.1?
-This process will involve multiple ‘steps’ which should involve governance and controls across the four security domains: information, personnel, ICT and physical security.
-Thinking about governance and the four security domains should help organisations to select a range of security controls which together build an information security program that is ‘reasonable’ in the organisation’s context.
-These Guidelines will explain and provide examples of security measures as part of governance, information security, personnel security, ICT security and physical security.
+This process will involve multiple ‘steps’ which should involve controls across all security areas: governance, information, personnel, ICT and physical.
+Thinking about all security areas should help organisations select a range of security controls which together build an information security program that is ‘reasonable’ in the organisation’s context.
+These Guidelines explain and provide examples of security measures as part of governance, information security, personnel security, ICT security and physical security.

 The Five Step Action Plan in the Victorian Protective Data Security Framework (VPDSF) also provides a method to identify appropriate security measures for an organisation.
 The VPDSF is the overall scheme for managing protective data security risks across the Victorian public sector.
 Like IPP 4.1, it is underpinned by a risk-based approach to information security.
 The Five Step Action Plan is ordinarily used to build a model of the organisation’s information security risks, and measures that need to be implemented to mitigate those risks.
 However, the Five Step Action Plan may also assist organisations to identify the risks to personal information and the risk to the privacy of individuals, in accordance with IPP 4.1.
 Victorian government organisations should refer to the Victorian Protective Data Security Framework and Standards for more information.

 The Victorian Data Protection Security Standards (VPDSS) require organisations to adhere to a minimum set of protective data security requirements.
 Like these guidelines, the VPDSS encourage organisations to consider all security areas (governance, information, personnel, ICT and physical).

 - Identify your information assets.

 - Determine the value of this information.
 The value is how useful the information might be to the organisation (within authorised use).